cardano-foundation/CIPs/CIP-????/README.md

 Most Plutus Core programs spend a significant amount of their time operating on datatypes, so we would expect that a performance improvement here would make a significant difference.

 Indeed, this seems to be true.
-Our benchmarks[^see-appendix-3] show that this CIP leads to 0-30% real-time speedups depending on the program (the 0% is a primality tester that is mostly doing arithmetic, the 30% is mostly doing datatype manipulation).
-This is a very significant improvement, and should result in a similar reduction in budget usage.
+Our benchmarks[^see-appendix-3] show that this CIP leads to

+1. A 0-30% real-time speedup in example programs that do not work with the script context (the 0% is a primality tester that is mostly doing arithmetic, the 30% is mostly doing datatype manipulation).
+2. A complete removal of the significant cost of decoding the script context.

-[^see-appendix-3]: See Appendix 3 for the table of results.
+[^see-appendix-3]: See Appendix 3 for the tables of results and more discussion.

 #### 3. Simple Lifting and Unlifting